turingschool/curriculum-site/readme.md

 * To start the server run `jekyll serve --incremental`.
 * Navigate to `localhost:4000` to see the site

-* make changes on the `gh-pages` branch.
+* Make changes on the `main` branch.
-* you can push changes to production by pushing the `gh-pages` branch to github. `git push origin gh-pages`.
+* You can push changes to production by pushing the `main` branch to github. `git push origin main`.
 * The changes may take a minute or two to be recognized on production.
 Please make sure you review your changes on production.

 ## Structure of the site and where to find the most important things: